 - The class teacher or SENCo may suggest additional ways of supporting your child's learning. - The school organises parent workshops during the year.
-These are advertised in the school newsletter and aim to provide useful opportunities for parents to learn more about how to support your child's learning. - If you have ideas on support that you would like to have access to in order to further support your child's learning, please contact the SENCo who will locate information and guidance for you in this area.
+These are advertised to parents and aim to provide useful opportunities for parents to learn more about how to support their child's learning.

+If parents have ideas on support that they would like to have access to in order to further support their child's learning, please contact the SENCo who will locate information and guidance for you in this area.